 However, transparency in the residential parking petitioning process has been an ongoing issue for the City.
 Currently, there is no uniform checklist or threshold criteria that must be met in order for Burlington residents to petition and receive restricted parking in their neighborhood.
-This has resulted in the perception of unfairness or arbitrariness in the decisions for where parking restrictions are located.
+This has resulted in the perception of unfairness or arbitrariness on the part of the Public Works Commission granting or denying a request for residential permit parking on a street, in the decisions for where parking restrictions are located.